Society for Information Management: SIM Leadership Institute

 The SIM Leadership Institute was formed in 2021 to offer leadership programs for everyone, at every stage of their career.
-Programs include the Regional Leadership Forum, the Executive Regional Leadership Forum, and the Emerging Leader Development Program which launched in 2021.
-In 2022, the SIM Leadership Institute began offering the IT Management & Leadership Professional (ITMLP) workshop.
+Programs include the Rising Leaders Forum, the Executive Leaders Forum, Next Level Tech Manager and Leadership Foundations.

-Regional Leadership Forum (RLF)
+Rising Leaders Forum (RLF)

-Regional Leadership Forum (RLF) is an intensive, ten-month leadership development program focused on creating authentic leaders.
+Rising Leaders Forum (RLF) is an intensive, ten-month leadership development program focused on creating authentic leaders.
 Since 1992 over 3000 graduates and more than 300 sponsors have found RLF the key to developing leadership effectiveness.
 RLF offers a curriculum of intense reading, open exchanges on leadership practices, and interactive learning focusing on team-building, creative thinking and listening skills.

-Founded by Richard Dooley, the first Regional Leadership Forum was held in Chicago in 1992 and was originally called the "SIM Chapter-Hosted Learning Forum".
+Founded by Richard Dooley, the first RLF was held in Chicago in 1992 and was originally called the "SIM Chapter-Hosted Learning Forum".

-Emerging Leader Development Program - ELD
+Leadership Foundations

-SIM's ELD leadership development offering is a 100% online program.
+SIM's Leadership Foundations offering is a 100% online program.
 It is an orientation for first-time leaders needing greater familiarity with key skills required to be an effective leader in IT.
 The program is entirely customized to focus on an individual's specific areas of necessary leadership development.